top of page

 Is there anything else happening in Rushville that weekend?

-Rushville is excited to bring you Santa and the outdoor Christmas on Main Street on Friday evening from 5-8 pm.
-This is a yearly Christmas tradition that the entire family can participate in.
-For more info on Christmas on Main, visit the Rushville Christmas on Main facebook event page.
+Rushville is excited to bring you Santa and the outdoor Christmas on Main Street parade on Friday evening from 5:00 PM-8:00 PM.
+This is an annual Christmas tradition for the entire family.

 What is the difference between a chocolate maker and a chocolatier?
 Are they the same thing?